bww/FutureKit/README.md

 A future is a placeholder object representing a long-running, asynchronous operation that will complete (or fail) at some point in the future.
 When the operation a future represents completes the future is *resolved*, and its success handler block is executed.
 If the operation fails, the future's failure handler block is executed.

 If a future resolves successfully, the success handler block has the option to return another future.
-In this way a sequence of asynchronous operations can be linked together in a chain making them easier to understand and handle.
+In this way a sequence of asynchronous operations can be linked together in a chain making them easier to understand and work with.

 # Producing Futures
-A method which performs a long-running, asynchronous operation can return a future representing that operation in place of parameter success and failure handler blocks.
+A method which performs a long-running, asynchronous operation can return a future representing that operation (e.g., instead of parameter success and failure handler blocks).
+The caller can then register handler blocks with the future and chain the future together with other operations.

-When the operation completes, this method must resolve the future.
-Or, if the operation fails, it must propagate an error.
+When the operation completes, the method producing a future must resolve the future it returned.
+Or, if the operation fails, it must similarly propagate an error.

 	-(FKFuture *)downloadContentsOfURL:(NSURL *)url {
 		FKFuture *future = [FKFuture future];